 Did you know lying to your insurer can have significant repercussions?
-It could even result in insurance fraud charges.Here we’ll discuss what can happen if you lie to your insurer.
+It could even result in insurance fraud charges.
+Here we’ll discuss what can happen if you lie to your insurer.

 According to the TD Insurance State of Insurance Report there is a growing trend of Canadians foregoing insurance coverage due to cost concerns.
 A substantial number are avoiding claims to keep premiums low (33%) or to circumvent high deductibles (29%).
 The situation is further exacerbated by the fact that 21% have cancelled their insurance altogether.
-This cost-cutting behavior has led to a significant rise in underinsurance, with 19% of Canadians now reporting inadequate coverage, compared to only 9% in 2011.
+This cost-cutting behaviour has led to a significant rise in underinsurance, with 19% of Canadians now reporting inadequate coverage, compared to only 9% in 2011.

 People lie to their insurers.
-It’s a fairly common, but risky practice.
+It’s a fairly common but risky practice.
 Here are the top things people lie to insurers about:

 Where you live can have an impact on how much you pay, especially in the city.
 To get more affordable Toronto car insurance, some people try to use a different postal code.
 If you are caught, it will cost you much more than the money you are saving and it could void your policy.